topscoder/topscoder/README.md

 - ⚡ [Sublime Text](https://www.sublimetext.com/) – Fast editor I use a lot to open / edit files when I need speed
 - ⚡ [VSCodium](https://vscodium.com) – Highly customisable editor.
 Started very basic, but starts to act like an IDE if you want to.
 VSCodium is the privacy friendly port of Visual Studio Code
 - ⚡ [Notion](https://www.notion.so) - Clean, easy to use notes app.
 Despite it's easy to use, it's full of neat 'n nerdy features!
+- ⚡ [Raycast](https://www.raycast.com) – Raycast is a blazingly fast, totally extendable launcher.
+It lets you complete tasks, calculate, share common links, and much more.

 Other facts: